xultaeculcis/kelp-wanted-competition/dev-log.md

 * Added Stochastic Weight Averaging
 * Running new experiments for 25-50 epochs with SWA kicking in at 75% of epochs

+## 2024-02-13

+* Generated dataset for SAHI training
+* New submissions - no improvement with SWA

+## 2024-02-14

+* SAHI training - split=8, image_size=128, no overlap between tiles - locally has DICE=0.83 which is disappointing
+* XEDice loss - no improvement
+* Add option to predict using latest checkpoint instead of the best one *